DanielhCarranza/causai/README.md

 # Causai
-Causai is a framework for Causality in Machine Learning
+Causai is a framework for doing Causality in Machine Learning

 ## Codebase